 Garam masala is India’s ubiquitous spice blend, the pinch that adds flavor at pretty much any stage during a dish’s evolution, from cooking pot to table.
-The name simply means “warm spice blend” and like many seasoning blends, will vary from region to region and from cook to cook.
-This garam masala recipe is from Preeti Mistry, former chef and owner of Juhu Beach Club.
+The name simply means “warm spice blend,” and like many seasoning blends, its recipe varies from region to region and from cook to cook.

-- Cumin: Nutty and pungent, with a richness that seems almost oily.
+- Cumin: Nutty and pungent, this spice has a richness that seems almost oily.

-- Fennel: The best fennel seeds (licorice-sweet and green as fresh hay) are from India’s Lucknow region.
+- Fennel: The best fennel seeds are licorice-sweet and green as fresh hay, hailing from from India’s Lucknow region.

-- Cassia: The bark is thicker, harder, and less flaky than true cinnamon, and the taste is less sweet.
+- Cassia: This bark is thicker, harder, and less flaky than true cinnamon, and the taste is less sweet.
 “There’s a certain amount of bitterness and aggressiveness,” Mistry says.

 - Chiles: Use clean-tasting dried chiles here.
-Mistry uses chiles de arbol, though Indian Kashmiri chiles (less spicy than arbols—they’re pictured above) also work well.
+Mistry uses chiles de arbol, though Indian Kashmiri chiles (which are less spicy than arbols) also work well.

 Other spices that often show up in garam masala include nutmeg, mace, and bay leaves.
-(Mistry thinks their preference for coriander and cumin gives away their family’s roots in the western Indian state of Gujarat, where the spice blend dhana jeera is king.)
+(Mistry’s preference for coriander and cumin reflects a family history from the western Indian state of Gujarat, where the spice blend dhana jeera is king.)

-No matter what specific blend of spices you settle on, these four tips are essential for making the most of them and creating the best-testing spice blend possible:
+No matter what specific blend of spices you settle on, these four tips are essential for making the most of them and creating the best-testing garam masala possible.

-You can’t cook good Indian food with stale spices (this is basically true of any cuisine).
-Spices are the soul of a dish, the things that give it resonance, so sourcing good ones is essential.
+You can’t cook good Indian food with stale spices.
+(Probably true of any cuisine.)
+Spices are the soul of a dish, the elements that give it resonance — so sourcing good ones is essential.

 “If a spice has been sitting around, either in the store or in some warehouse before it even gets to the store, it becomes this homogenous thing,” Mistry says.
 “You just can’t taste it.”

-So make sure you start with fresh, good-quality, preferably whole spices—if you’re unsure of the turnover at local stores, try an online purveyor like one of the following:
+For top-notch garam masala, make sure you start with fresh, high-quality spices — preferably in their whole (not ground) form.
+If you’re unsure of the turnover at local stores, try a trusted online purveyor like one of the following:

-If you’d rather use a pre-made garam masala blend, buy that from a reputable source with high turnover (so you know it’s as fresh as possible) too.
+If you’d rather use a pre-made garam masala blend, buy from a reputable source with high turnover to ensure it’s as fresh as possible.
 And if you go this route, Mistry suggests upping the smoke and spice by adding 1/2 teaspoon each smoked paprika and cayenne pepper to your store-bought blend.